mathieucarbou/YaSolR/docs/manual.md

 - `Ki`: `0.3`
 - `Kd`: `0.0`
 - `Trigger`: `New Measure`

-- `Real-time Data`: can be activated to see the PID action in real time in the graphs (but takes more resources)
+`Real-time Data`: can be activated to see the PID action in real time in the graphs (but takes more resources)

-I also did an **[Online PID Simulator](https://mathieu.carbou.me/MycilaUtilities/simulator/)** to help you understand how the PID is working and to test different settings.
+I also created an **[Online PID Simulator](https://mathieu.carbou.me/MycilaUtilities/simulator/)** to help you understand how the PID is working and to test different settings.

 [![](assets/img/screenshots/pid_simulator.jpeg)](assets/img/screenshots/pid_simulator.jpeg)